How To Travel to the Philippines: 50 Amazing Tourist Spots To Visit

 But with more than 7,000 islands to choose from, even globe-trotters would be hard-pressed to pick the tourist spots in the Philippines they should explore first.

-This guide makes travel planning easier by recommending the best places to visit in the Philippines, what to expect, must-try food and activities, and other important information to help you decide which tourist spots to include in your travel bucket list.
+This guide makes travel planning easier by recommending the best places to visit in the Philippines, what to expect, must-try food and activities, and other vital information to help you decide which tourist spots to include in your travel bucket list.

 Table of Contents